SexySparrow/Multi-Producer-Multi-Consumer-Marketplace/README.md

   I think the implementation performance is decent, fast enough to pass the tests :)
   I think it can be optimized especially in large numbers by reducing the number of locks and using 2 queues because python structures are thread-safe.

-***Implementation***
-  The implementation is complete as required.
-  Given that at the same time I worked on the topic in OS in C, python was very understanding.